ArduPilot/ardupilot_wiki/dev/source/docs/building-mission-planner.rst

 .. image:: ../images/MPBuild_BatchBuild.png
     :target: ../_images/MPBuild_BatchBuild.png

--  Select Build >> Batch Build..., "Select All" (to check all checkboxes) and then press "Rebuild".
+-  Select Build >> Batch Build... and then press "Rebuild".
 You will probably see errors on your first attempt to compile (build) Mission Planner so try a couple more times.